coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/classes_and_objects/class-variables.md

 ## Discussion

 Coffeescript will store these values on the class itself rather than on the prototype it defines.
-These are useful for defining variables on classes which can't be overrided by instance attribute variables.
+These are useful for defining variables on classes which can't be overwritten by instance attribute variables.